nrayamajhee/dotfiles/README.md

 # dotfiles

-A collection of configurations for my arch linux setup.
+A collection of configurations for my arch linux/mac setup.

 Programs: